Code-Institute-Submissions/Boomerang-Hunter-ms2/README.md

 * CSS3 - The project uses CSS to style the HTML elements involved with the game.
 * JavaScript - The project uses JavaScript for the game's logic and animations.
 * Google Fonts - The project uses Google Fonts to provide the title and instructions fonts.
-* Bootstrap - The project uses Bootstrap to center the game window and position the title and instructions at the top of the screen.
+* Bootstrap - The project uses Bootstrap to centre the game window and position the title and instructions at the top of the screen.
 * Phaser Library - The project uses the Phaser Library framework to help build the JavaScript.
 * GitHub - The project uses GitHub repository to store the game and for version control.
 * GitPod - The project uses GitPod as the terminal for building the game.